General introduction to the Eastern Mediterranean Sea basin

 Pillar 3 Environmental Quality, where ICM (Integrated Coastal Management) and MSP are recognized as needed tools to ensure sustainable use of resources, in a scenario of increased human use of the marine and coastal space, especially for fishing, maritime transport, tourism and construction, and related intensified pressures on coastal and marine ecosystems.

 Cooperation towards the implementation of the Strategy and of activities foreseen by the Action Plan is carried out through the four TSGs.
 These are chaired for an initial period of 3 years by a tandem of countries, on a rotating basis.
-At present the TSGs coordination is as follows: Greece and Montenegro for Pillar 1, Italy and Serbia for Pillar 2, Slovenia and Bosnia-Herzegovina for Pillar 3, and Croatia and Albania for Pillar 4.
+At present the TSGs coordination is as follows: Greece and Montenegro for Pillar 1(Blue Growth), Italy, Serbia and North Macedonia for Pillar 2 (Connecting the Region), Slovenia and Bosnia-Herzegovina for Pillar 3 (Environmental Quality), and Croatia and Albania for Pillar 4 (Sustainable Tourism).

 The Union for the Mediterranean is an intergovernmental organisation aimed at bringing together the 28 EU MS and the 15 southern and eastern Mediterranean countries, to enhance regional cooperation and dialogue in the Euro-Mediterranean region.
 Established in 2008 under the French Presidency of the EU, it built on processes that had emerged and achieved progress in the previous years, notably the Euro-Mediterranean Partnership (EMP).